 Nurses' working conditions and patient safety

 The causal relationship between nurse-to-patient ratios and patient outcomes likely is accounted for by both increased workload and increased stress and risk of burnout for nurses.
+Missed nursing care—a type of error of omission in which required care elements are not completed—is relatively common on inpatient wards.
+In one British study, missed nursing care episodes were strongly associated with a higher numbers of patients per nurse.
 Burnout among clinicians (both nurses and physicians) has consistently been linked to patient safety risks, and some studies show that higher numbers of patients per nurse is correlated with increased risk of burnout among nurses.

 The high-intensity nature of nurses' work means that nurses themselves are at risk of committing errors while providing routine care.
 Human factors engineering principles hold that when an individual is attempting a complex task, such as administering medications to a hospitalized patient, the work environment should be as conducive as possible for carrying out the task.
 However, operational failures such as interruptions or equipment failures may interfere with nurses' ability to perform such tasks; several studies have shown that interruptions are virtually a routine part of nurses' jobs.
 These interruptions have been tied to an increased risk of errors, particularly medication administration errors.
 While some interruptions are likely important for patient care, the link between interruptions and errors is one example of how deficiencies in the day-to-day work environment for nurses is directly linked to patient safety.